Section 1000: By-Laws

 Regular meetings of the Board of Education of Cooperstown Central School District shall take place on the day and time designated by the Board at the Annual Organizational Meeting, except as modified at subsequent meetings of the Board.

 It is the responsibility of the Superintendent to prepare the agenda and review it with the Board President for each meeting of the Board.
 The agenda for each meeting shall be prepared during the week prior to the meeting.
-The agenda shall be distributed to Board members no later than the Friday before such regular meeting.
+The agenda shall be distributed to Board members within required meeting notification.
 Whenever the President or other members of the Board wish to bring a matter to the attention of the Board, such request should be made to the Superintendent so that the same can be placed on the agenda.
 Whenever individuals or groups wish to bring a matter to the attention of the Board, such request shall be addressed in writing to the Superintendent.
 The Superintendent shall present such matter to the Board.

 The District Clerk shall notify the members of the Board of Education in advance of each regular meeting.
 Such notice, in writing, shall include an agenda and the time of the meeting.